-(e) Contract asset/Contract liability
+(f) Contract assets/Contract liabilities

 A contract asset is recognised when the Group's or the Company's right to consideration is conditional on something other than the passage of time.
-A contract asset is subject to impairment in accordance to MFRS 9, Financial Instruments (see Note 2(q)(i)).
+A contract asset is subject to impairment in accordance to MFRS 9, Financial Instruments (see Note 2(h)(i)).